September 9, Saturday – Hope Island to Wright’d Marina, Britt, ON

 Wright’s marina has a courtesy car – the first one we’ve seen in Canada I think.
 We borrowed it to get some groceries, but the store closed just as we arrived at 6pm.
 However we took advantage of the restaurant upstairs and had a nice meal out – a treat after traveling 9 hours today.

 One of my favorite funny, true stories came from the owner of the Wrights marina (it’s small and everyone can see the shore from their boat, and there are picnic tables and chairs along the grassy waterfront.)
-The story goes: A group of boaters from 4 boats we chatting on shore in the afternoon, and one of the men remembered he need to fuel up.
+The story goes: A group of 4 looper boaters were chatting on his shore in the afternoon, and one of the men remembered he need to fuel up.
 All the guys grabbed their beers and joined him on the boat while he moved it the to fuel pump (after letting the marina know that he needed fuel).
 The owner was waiting at the pump to catch the lines as the boat pulled it – but no lines came!
 They were all guys, used to being the captain and having their wives/partners handle the lines!
 Once they realized what happened they felt a little foolish I expect, and maybe more appreciative of what us partners automatically take care of.
 It’s a great story!